misinformationage/USDA-REEU-Summer-2026/README.md

 3. Make sure your components' voltage and ground connections are in the proper power rails.

 4. Double check the GROUNDING of the components.
-I know this was just stated above, but it is such a simple yet time-consuming mistake to make that it is worth double and triple checking the GROUND.
-Again.
-CHECK THE GROUND WIRES.
+While this was just stated above, it is such a simple yet time-consuming mistake to make that it is worth double and triple checking the GROUND.
+Again, check the ground wires!

 5. If the software is running but no results are on your screen, make sure your serial terminal is active and tuned to the correct COM port and Baud Rate.
 The default Baud Rate is 9600 for the MSP430.